Internal consistency of the Bible: Contradictions

+Copying errors in the Old Testament

 Jewish scholars are concerned that all copies of the Torah are identical, and that each copy is consistent in its statements and in its language.
 The aim is to preserve the work in a condition as close to its original state as possible.
 This extends to consistency in spelling and the use of individual words.

 B. Barry Levy notes that the 16th-century Rabbi Ibn Zimra recounted "how he restored the scrolls to their original state" and noted "the importance of having textual consistency in the scrolls, because criticisms of how Jews preserved and transmitted the Torah text contained accusations that they willfully changed it."
 Levy also suggests that "Torah scrolls remain prized and frequently used ritual objects, and scribes have continually worked as carefully as possible to copy them, always holding dear the belief that they were producing as accurate and correct a text as they could.
 Unfortunately even this commitment and care could not guarantee a letter-perfect text".

 Furthermore, Shnayer Leiman writes that "Errors have crept into the best Torah scrolls.
 Every so often a Torah has to be returned to the ark due to an error discovered while being read in public."

+The discovery of the Hebrew Bible texts among the Dead Sea Scrolls has been taken to demonstrate a high degree of accuracy in the transmission of Old Testament texts: